-Status survey of gentian pinkroot (Spigelia gentianoides) and damage assessment following Hurricane Michael; Jackson, Washington, and Calhoun Counties

-Amy Jenkins.
-Florida Natural Areas Inventory, Tallahassee, FL.
+Status survey of gentian pinkroot (Spigelia gentianoides) and damage assessment following Hurricane Michael; Jackson, Washington, and Calhoun Counties Florida Natural Areas Inventory (FNAI), Tallahassee, FL.

-Objectives: The original 2020 project objective was to estimate population size of gentian pinkroot for each conservation land where it is known to occur (Three Rivers State Park, Apalachee Wildlife Managed Area, Calhoun Spigelia Preserve, and Rock Hill Preserve).
-The Florida Natural Areas Inventory (FNAI) plan to incorporate the census data into its conservation database and utilize the data to update the global and state ranking of this species using the NatureServe Conservation Rank Calculator.
+Objectives: The project objective is to measure change in the density of gentian pinkroot stems over time along with habitat structure and composition at four sites: Calhoun Spigelia, Rock Hill, Three Rivers, and Apalachee.
+FNAI plans to incorporate the census data into its conservation database and utilize the data to update the global and state ranking of this species using the NatureServe Conservation Rank Calculator.